jasondown/notes-app-api/README.md

 ### OpenAPI Documentation

-This project also have Swagger included to generate API docs that fit with the OpenAPI specification (OAS).
+This project also has Swagger included to generate API docs that fit with the OpenAPI specification (OAS).